DEVSENSE/phptools-docs/docs/vscode/Debug/xdebug-mac.md

        with Zend OPcache v8.0.17, Copyright (c), by Zend Technologies
    ```

-   If the output contains Xdebug - the pecl actually updated your `php.ini` then you are done.
+   If the output contains Xdebug - the PECL actually updated your `php.ini` then you are done.
 If not, continue with Step 5.

-5. Locate `php.ini` and append xdebug configuration:
+5. Locate `php.ini` and append Xdebug configuration:

    Run the following command to find the location of `php.ini` file
    ```